-This article talks about as to what is Perimenopause.
-This also discusses about the symptoms that affect all women at some point in life and some remedies that are useful for this condition.
+This article talks about Perimenopause, the symptoms.
+This affects all women at some point in life.
+Also, here are some remedies that are useful for this condition.

-The symptoms include menstrual irregularities, mood changes, hot flushes, sleep disturbances, vaginal and urinary bladder problems, changes in libido, decrease in fertility, bone loss, fatigue, lipid abnormalities, palpitations, sleeplessness, tiredness, fatigue, and Formication i.e. A feeling of ants crawling under the skin etc. The factors that lead to Perimenopause or early menopause are smoking, nulliparous state i.e. never giving a birth, strong family history, hysterectomy i.e. removal of uterus and its adnexae, any cancer treatment in childhood or adolescence.
-The most distress cause is hysterectomy which should be considered only when it is inevitable.
+The symptoms include menstrual irregularities, mood changes, hot flushes, sleep disturbances, vaginal and urinary bladder problems, changes in libido, decrease in fertility, bone loss, fatigue, lipid abnormalities, palpitations, sleeplessness, tiredness, fatigue, and Formication (a feeling of ants crawling under the skin) etc. The factors that lead to Perimenopause or early menopause are smoking, nulliparous state (never giving a birth), strong family history, hysterectomy,, any cancer treatment in childhood or adolescence.
 Many women in developing countries are undergoing early hysterectomy due to lack of knowledge and misunderstanding about their reproductive system.
 Early mother hood also found to be a cause for Perimenopause.
 Hall mark of Perimenopause is irregular periods.
 One must consider seeking medical aid if bleeding is heavy, lasting more than eight days or if bleeding occurs in between two cycles or if cycle runs earlier than usual period.
 In addition, a psychological equilibrium is very much important in tackling the Perimenopause state.
 A mentally distressed woman cannot overcome either Perimenopause or menopause.
-The management for Perimenopause is HRT as per modern science comprising of hormonal medications which are of with many side effects.
+The management for Perimenopause is HRT as per modern science comprising of hormonal medications which are of many side effects.
 Many observational studies on alternative therapies found to be more effective to overcome both Perimenopause as well as Menopause states.
 Phytoestrogens are now claiming their helpful contribution in Perimenopause.
 However, certain observations deny this and some support.
 Nevertheless I suggest opting for phytoestrogens.
-Here some solutions I have been suggesting in my practice with successful relief.

 Diet is very important factor to be considered.
-Organic foods are preferable and should contain more unprocessed food.
-Avoid caffeine, carbonated beverages, commercially raised meat, especially red meat that are rich in unsaturated fat which decreases the body’s ability to metabolize estrogen.
+Organic foods are preferable and also unprocessed foods.
+Avoid caffeine, carbonated beverages, commercially raised meat, especially red meat that is rich in unsaturated fat, which decreases the body’s ability to metabolize estrogen.
 Add more fresh vegetables, grains, seeds and nuts to diet.
 Avoid junk, refined sugar, salt and fried foods.

 Avoid stress and practice mind relaxing techniques such as yoga, meditation and observe a soothing social life style.

-Take multivitamin supplements rich in vitamin E, calcium, magnesium and vitamin C. Natural calcium is more preferable in sources like Fenugreek.
-About 100 Gms of fresh fenugreek leaves provides readily absorbable calcium of 600 mg.
-Also 100 Gms of crab flesh provides 1000 mg of natural calcium.
+Take multivitamin supplements rich in vitamin E, calcium, magnesium and vitamin C. Natural calcium is available in sources like Fenugreek.
+About 100 Gms of fresh Fenugreek leaves provides readily absorbable calcium of 600 mg.
+Also one can eat regularly about 100 Gms of crab which provides 1000 mg of natural calcium.